meks007/sickbeard_mp4_automator/README.md

   * `meks-id3v2vers = 3` - (Integer) - Specify the ID3v2 version that should be used for tagging
   * `meks-tag-rename = False` - (True|False) - Enable automatic renaming of the output file based on tagged data
   * `meks-tag-language-auto = False` (True|False) - Enable to automatically identify the language for tagging based on audio streams
+  * `meks-tag-mandatory = False` (True|False) - Specify if tagging is mandatory and if processing should abort if tagging is impossible.
 * Misc:
   * `move_to = True`- (True|False) - This was changed to boolean.
 Specify if you want to move or copy a file after processing, see *Copy-To and Move-To by file type*